Shanon Hsuan-Ming Hsu

 • The Price of Peace: Ceasefires, Lucrative Geography, and Economic Divergence in Myanmar

-• Abstract: Strategies aimed at winning the hearts and minds of local populations are increasingly considered more effective than military interventions in state-building and counterinsurgency.
-However, their long-term economic effects remain unclear.
-This paper examines the economic impacts of Myanmar's ceasefire agreements in the early 1990s, following over 30 years of civil conflict.
-Using difference-in-differences and triple-difference regressions, I find that economic conditions---such as nighttime light density and educational attainment---deteriorated in regions more suitable for opium cultivation compared to less suitable areas.
-Ethnic armed organizations in opium-suitable regions were also more likely to sign ceasefires.
-Anecdotal evidence suggests that these ceasefires effectively bought out non-state actors, while the high profits from the drug trade may have reduced political accountability and incentives for infrastructure investment in opium-suitable regions.
-To explore this mechanism, I am working on measuring infrastructure development over time using historical maps and satellite imagery.
+• Abstract: Strategies focused on winning the hearts and minds of local populations are increasingly viewed as more effective than military interventions in state-building and counterinsurgency.
+However, their long-term economic effects are not well understood.
+This paper examines the economic consequences of Myanmar's ceasefire agreements in the early 1990s, following over 30 years of civil conflict.
+Using difference-in-differences and triple-difference regressions, I find that after a ceasefire was signed, economic conditions such as nighttime light density and educational attainment deteriorated in areas more suitable for opium cultivation compared to less suitable areas within ceasefire zones.
+Anecdotal evidence suggests that, following the ceasefires, the central government and ethnic armed organizations may have prioritized control and extraction in the opium economy over investments in public goods essential for sustainable growth.
+To investigate this channel, I am collecting historical data on road construction from maps and satellite imagery.